GraceE-Dion/IT-Project-Risk-Classification/README.md

 ## Overview

 This project develops a supervised machine learning pipeline to classify IT project risk outcomes using governance, human-factor, and cybersecurity compliance features.
-The work sits at the intersection of **IT project management**, **cybersecurity governance**, and **data-driven risk analytics** — contributing to the broader research agenda of improving project delivery outcomes through predictive human-factor modeling.
+The work sits at the intersection of **IT project management**, **cybersecurity governance**, and **data-driven risk analytics**, contributing to the broader research agenda of improving project delivery outcomes through predictive human-factor modeling.

 This project is part of a research portfolio supporting work on the SECURE-EXEC™ framework for cybersecurity execution and governance.